dasch-swiss/dsp-js-lib/test-framework/README.md

 ### Build and Integrate DSP-JS-LIB

 From the project root, build and publish DSP-JS-LIB locally using `yalc`.
-Follow the instructions given in section "Build and Publish a Local Version" of `contribution.md`.
+Follow the instructions given in the [contribution guidelines](contribution.md#build-and-publish-a-local-version).

 Then switch to the directory `./test-framework`.
 From this directory, run the following scripts: